519-888-4567 x 43020

-PhD Criminology and Socio-Legal Studies (Toronto)
+PhD Criminology and Socio-Legal Studies (University of Toronto)

-MA Criminology and Socio-Legal Studies (Toronto)
+MA Criminology and Socio-Legal Studies (University of Toronto)

 BA (London School of Economics)

-- Gender Based Violence
+- Violence against Women

 - Feminist Legal Theory

-- Criminology & Governance
+- Criminology & Sociolegal Studies

 - Specialized Courts